Forecasting Multivariate Urban Data via Decomposition and Spatio-Temporal Graph Analysis: Ablation Study

-Due to the modular and pipelined structure of the proposed architecture, we can easily remove individual modules without impacting the functionality of the remaining components.
+We conducted an ablation study to evaluate the effectiveness of each module in DST to better explain its performance.
+The modules under evaluation are (1) Decomposition, (2) Date and Time Embedding, (3) Temporal Feature Extraction, and (4) Spatial Feature Extraction.
+For each dataset, we compare the model's performance without each of these modules.
+Due to the modular structure of DST, we can easily remove individual modules without impacting the functionality of the remaining components.
 The only exception is the Date and Time Embedding module, whose output is concatenated with the extracted spatio-temporal features.
-To simulate the removal of this module, we replace its output with zero-vectors, thereby mitigating its effect on the model's performance.
+To remove the influence of this module, we replace its output with a zero vector.

 Table~\ref{tab5} demonstrates the effectiveness of each module within the model architecture.
-Among all the components, the temporal feature extraction module plays the most influential role, as indicated by the highest increase in Mean Squared Error (MSE) when this module is removed.
+Among all the components, the temporal feature extraction module plays the most influential role, as indicated by the highest increase in MSE when this module is removed.
 This suggests that capturing temporal dependencies is crucial for accurately modeling the datasets, particularly for data characterized by strong temporal patterns, such as air pollution, carbon emissions, and electricity usage.
-The ablation results also reveal that other modules, such as decomposition, date and time embedding, and spatial feature engineering, contribute significantly to model performance, albeit to a lesser extent.
+Decomposition is also among the most effective components, especially for air pollution and weather forecasting.
+The ablation results also reveal that other modules, i.e. date and time embedding and spatial feature extraction, contribute significantly to model performance, albeit to a lesser extent.
 These components work synergistically to enhance predictive accuracy by providing complementary information that captures different aspects of the data, such as spatial correlations and temporal variations.
 Overall, the study reveals the necessity of taking a multi-faceted approach that integrates various techniques to effectively handle complex, real-world datasets.

-Additionally, we conducted experiments to evaluate the impact of the number of GATv2 layers.
-Across all experiments, a single layer for spatial feature extraction consistently yielded the best performance.
-Figure~\ref{fig:gats} illustrates how the MSE changes as more GATv2 layers are added for the carbon intensity dataset.
+Additionally, we carried out experiments to evaluate the impact of the number of GATv2 layers on DST's performance.
+We found that across all experiments, a single layer for spatial feature extraction consistently yields the best performance.
+As a result, DST is implemented with a single GATv2 layer.